 - Your PC will automatically restart in one minute.

 So if your Windows computer restarts without warning and goes into a reboot loop here are a few things you could try.
-Please go through the entire posts first, along with the mentioned links, and see which situation may apply to you.
+Please review all posts and the links provided, and determine which situation applies to you.

 How do I get out of endless reboot loop in Windows 11?

-Whatever may be the reason, your priority should be to try and enter Safe Mode.
+Whatever the reason, your priority should be to try entering Safe Mode.
 If you can get into Safe Mode, great; else, you will have to use your Windows Installation Media.

-First of all, let it reboot a couple of times and see if it sorts itself out.
-At times, Windows may automatically display the Repair Windows option or start Automatic Repair automatically.
+First, let it reboot a couple of times and see if it resolves itself.
+At times, Windows may automatically display the Repair Windows option or start Automatic Repair automatically after 3 restarts.
 But if it continues to reboot, try these suggestions.

-1] Rebooting continuously after installing Update, Driver or Program
+1] Rebooting continuously after installing Windows Update, Driver or Program

 If you are on a dual-boot system, things are a bit easy.
 In the dual-boot OS selection screen where you select the OS to boot into, you will see a Change defaults or choose other options.